Regenaate/help_felix_coding_challenge/README.md

 ## What is this?
-Entry for a "Build Your Own Advanture" coding challenge
+Entry for a "Build Your Own Advanture" coding challenge.
+Objective: help Felix achieve his goals.

 ## How To Run
 ```